redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/01/README.md

 #### Reference a Single WebAssembly Module Instance

 At this stage of our development, the Mandelbrot Set is plotted once, but every time the mouse pointer moves, a new Julia Set must be calculated.
 Therefore, we must adjust the coding to ensure that the WebAssembly module is only instantiated once.
+Thereafter, we repeatedly call the `mj_plot` function in this persistent module instance.

-The declaration of `wasmObj` (that previously was just a local constant within the asynchronous `start` function) is moved outside the scope of the function and exists at the window level
+All we need to do here is simply move the declaration of `wasmObj` (that previously was just a local constant within the asynchronous `start` function) into the global window scope.

 ```javascript
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -